KarthikeyaGundumogula/staking_vault/user-stories.md

 ## **Closure Phase**

-* As a vault, when the Active phase duration ends, the vault transitions to Closed phase.
-* As a position holder, when I withdraw my principal in Closed phase, I receive my pro-rata capital and my Position NFT is burned.
+* As a position holder, when I withdraw my principal in Closed phase, I receive my pro-rata capital and my Position NFT is burned. ✅
-* As a position holder, when I try to withdraw principal before closure, the transaction fails with "Vault Not Closed".
+* As a position holder, when I try to withdraw principal before closure, the transaction fails with "Invalid Phase". ✅

----

-## **Admin Safety**

-* As an admin, when I rescue foreign tokens, only non-locking and non-reward tokens can be withdrawn.
-* As an admin, when I pause the vault, all state-changing instructions fail with "Vault Paused".
-* As an admin, when I resume the vault, normal operations continue.
+* As a node operator, when I close the vault after Active phase. ✅
 ---